egig/drafterbit/docs/theme.md

 We use **theme**  to represent your content as web page so you can add styles to the web page according to you needs.
-Currently only one default theme available which named "penabulu".
+Currently only one default theme available which named "quill".
 However, you can create your own theme.

 A theme is consist of
 1. A directory named of your choice